Geology 110

 Introduction

 This course is designed to give you a tour through the planet Earth - from the inside to the outside and from the past to the present.
 Think of it as the opposite of Jules Verne’s Journey to the Center of the Earth with more science and less science fiction.
-In the first half of the course (with Sarah), we’ll learn about the large-scale structure of the Earth, the formation of mountains, explosive processes like volcanoes and earthquakes, as well as some basics about rocks and minerals.
-In the second half of the course (with Mary), we'll learn about issues that affect humans on Earth including climate, water, and energy resources, as well as some extraterrestrial geology.Learning goals
+We’ll learn about the large-scale structure of the Earth, formation of mountains, explosive processes like volcanoes, earthquakes, and how water, glaciers, and mass wasting can shape the landscape.Learning goals

 Much of your success in this course will be measured on your ability to think like a scientist rather than your ability to recall facts (although a moderate amount of recollection of concepts and terms is necessary, too).Text